 Buffets are still popular in Las Vegas.
 Open for breakfast, lunch and dinner, the average buffet features about 45 food selections per meal including salads, fruits, roast beef, baked ham, roast turkey, vegetables and a variety of desserts.
 Several properties are taking their buffet experiences to the next level.
 Purchase the "Take 2 Buffet Pass" and enjoy both the Excalibur and Luxor Buffets all day for only $32 per guest.
 Offering a savings of more than $20 off regular pricing, the value package includes VIP buffet line passes and unlimited reentry privileges.

 Caesars Entertainment's family of Las Vegas resorts now offers guests all-day, unlimited access to dine in six resort buffet restaurants with the Buffet of Buffets pass.
-Guests may purchase a 24-hour buffet pass ($44.99 for Total Rewards members and $49.99 for non-members) from any participating buffet's cashier stations and can use it at Paradise Garden Buffet at Flamingo, Flavors at Harrah's Las Vegas, Emperor's Buffet at The Quad, Le Village Buffet at Paris Las Vegas, Spice Market Buffet at Planet Hollywood Resort & Casino and Carnival World Buffet at Rio All-Suite Hotel & Casino.
+Guests may purchase a 24-hour buffet pass ($44.99 for Total Rewards members and $49.99 for non-members) from any participating buffet's cashier stations and can use it at Paradise Garden Buffet at Flamingo, Flavors at Harrah's Las Vegas, Le Village Buffet at Paris Las Vegas, Spice Market Buffet at Planet Hollywood Resort & Casino and Carnival World Buffet at Rio All-Suite Hotel & Casino.